codatio/codat-docs/docs/other/portal/account-management.md

 ![A screenshot of the dropdown menu that allows to navigate to account settings](/img/other-guides/0012-acct-mgt-access.png)

 In the **Profile** section, you can change the name associated with the account, and confirm your involvement with the technical implementation of your Codat solution.
-Remember to press **Save changes** when you are done.
+Remember to click **Save changes** when you are done.

 In the **Password** section, you can change your current password to a new one, following the instructions below.